Golf Tutorials

 Matching Your Measurements to a Suggested Club Length

 Now you can use your two measurements to find a recommended club length.
 The chart below gives you a solid starting point.
 Find your height in the left column, then look across to where your wrist-to-floor measurement falls.
 This will give you a suggested adjustment from a "standard" length club.
-These recommendations are based your unique phsyiqque and swing mechanics, not just your total height.
+These recommendations are based on your unique physique and swing mechanics, not just your total height.

 Typical Iron Length Adjustments: